 Develop quality programming using the latest industry innovations and creative use of resources

-Partnership Award The Partnership Award is presented to a community partner (i.e. individual, business, club, educational institution or corporation) making significant contributions to improve the lives of individuals with disabilities and the organizations supporting them.
-Partners may also demonstrate a commitment to enhancing the lives of people with disabilities through innovative service delivery approaches and by contributing to the formation of positive public images of individuals with disabilities.
+Partnership Award The Partnership Award is presented to a community partner (i.e. individual, business, club, educational institution or corporation) making significant contributions to improve the lives of individuals with disabilities and the organizations serving them.
+Partners may also display dedication to improving the lives of people with disabilities through innovative approaches to service delivery and by helping form positive public images of individuals with a disability.
 These contributions may include:

 Donations and fundraising efforts